Chart Color Schemes

 Employment conditions in Nimbin face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Nimbin has a well-educated workforce with essential services sectors being well represented.
-The unemployment rate was 8.0% as of June 2025, according to AreaSearch's aggregation of statistical area data.
+Nimbin has an educated workforce with essential services well represented.
+The unemployment rate is 8.4%, according to AreaSearch's aggregation of statistical area data.

-There were 668 residents in work at this time, with an unemployment rate that was 4.3% higher than the Rest of NSW's rate of 3.7%.
-Workforce participation lagged significantly behind the regional average, at 39.4% compared to Rest of NSW's 56.4%.
-Employment among residents is concentrated in health care & social assistance, education & training, and retail trade.
-Nimbin shows a particularly strong specialization in health care & social assistance, with an employment share that is 1.4 times the regional level.
+As of September 2025685 residents are employed while the unemployment rate is 4.6% higher than Rest of NSW's rate of 3.8%.
+Workforce participation in Nimbin lags at 39.4%, compared to Rest of NSW's 56.4%.
+Employment is concentrated in health care & social assistance, education & training, and retail trade.
+Health care & social assistance has a strong presence with an employment share 1.4 times the regional level.

-Meanwhile, public administration & safety has limited presence, with only 3.7% of employment compared to the regional average of 7.5%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Based on AreaSearch's analysis of SALM and ABS data for the wider area during the year to June 2025, the labour force decreased by 5.5%, alongside a 4.2% decline in employment, causing unemployment to fall by 1.3 percentage points.
-In comparison, Rest of NSW recorded an employment decline of 0.1%, labour force growth of 0.3%, with unemployment rising by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 offer insight into potential future demand within Nimbin.
-These projections, covering five and ten-year periods, suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Nimbin's employment mix suggests local employment should increase by 6.8% over five years and 14.4% over ten years.
-It is important to note that this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Public administration & safety has limited presence at 3.7%, compared to 7.5% regionally.
+The area offers limited local employment opportunities, as indicated by Census data comparing working population to resident population.
+Between September 2024 and September 2025, Nimbin's labour force decreased by 3.1% alongside a 2.0% employment decline, causing unemployment to fall by 1.0 percentage points.
+Rest of NSW recorded an employment decline of 0.5%, labour force decline of 0.1%, with unemployment rising 0.4 percentage points during the same period.
+State-level data from 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
+National unemployment rate is 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 indicate national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Nimbin's employment mix suggests local employment should increase by 6.8% over five years and 14.4% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment